Hetero-EUCLID: Interpretable model discovery for heterogeneous hyperelastic materials using stress-unsupervised learning: Conclusion and outlook

 \section{Conclusion and outlook}

 In this study, we presented and validated Hetero-EUCLID, a physics-constrained, interpretable framework for discovering the segmentation and region-wise constitutive models in heterogeneous hyperelastic materials under 3D plane stress conditions.
 We demonstrated that Hetero-EUCLID accurately identifies both the material interface boundaries and the underlying constitutive laws for each region for different heterogeneity patterns, including cross-inclusion, split-domains, non-circular inclusions, and Cahn–Hilliard configurations.
 The Bayesian framework provided sparsity and a parsimonious model parameter under quantified uncertainty, enhancing confidence in predictions.
 Its performance and efficacy have been validated through empirical checks across various noise levels and non-native mesh discretizations, confirming the robustness and interpretability of the proposed approach.
 The computations were performed on a machine with 12\textsuperscript{th} Gen Intel\textsuperscript{$\circledR$} Core\textsuperscript{TM} i9-12900K processor having clock frequencies of 3.2 GHz and 32 GB RAM.
 We employed 3 cores in parallel, each corresponding to a parallel Markov chain.
-The average compute time was seen to be around 1 hr 20 mins, with lower noise data requiring significantly lower compute time.
-The compute time can be further improved by using more number of shorter parallel chains.
-We did not include anisotropy in each hyperelastic material segments in this work for the sake of brevity in the feature library.
-However, anisotropic hyperelastic materials can be easily accounted for by adding directional stretch invariant-based energy terms in the feature library \citep{joshi2022bayesian}.
+The average compute time was seen to be around 48 mins, with lower noise data requiring significantly lower compute time.
+The computation time can be further improved by using multiple shorter parallel chains.